Victorian energy retailers must surrender Victorian energy efficiency certificates (VEECs) under the Victorian Energy Upgrades (VEU) program.

 These energy retailers must make their annual VEEC surrenders between 1 January and 30 April of the year following the year for which the liability is held.

 Energy retailers that fail to surrender a sufficient number of certificates must pay a shortfall penalty per certificate they fall short by.
 The shortfall penalty rate for the 2018 compliance year is $47.75 per certificate.
+The shortfall penalty rate for the 2019 compliance year is $50.00 per certificate.

 They must hold a VEU account in order to manage their certificate holdings in the VEU registry.